How to Train a Dog & Dog Obedience Training Methods

 Dogs find it difficult to understand why they are being punished, and they are prone to misinterpreting their actions.
 For instance, it might seem reasonable to put them in their box after they have an accident on the living room carpet and start yelling.

-But that dog might take those actions as a sign that it’s improper to urinate there, and as a result, they might begin to conceal their accidents in unexpected locations throughout the house.
+But that dog might take those actions as a sign that it’s improper to urinate there, and as a result, it might begin concealing its accidents in unexpected locations throughout the house.

-Positive reinforcement prevents communication problems that are caused by punishment.
-In this case, it’s right to take them outdoors right away and show them that’s where it’s proper for them to relieve themselves.
+Positive reinforcement prevents communication problems caused by punishment.
+In this case, it’s right to take them outdoors immediately and show them where it’s proper to relieve themselves.
 Reward and commend them when they go outside to relieve themselves.

 Leash Training And Walking Etiquette:

-For safety purposes, you must always walk your dog while wearing a leash.
-To give your dog plenty of freedom to explore, choose a leash that is sturdy, comfortable, and the right size it shouldn’t be too thick or thin for their frame.
+You must always walk your dog while wearing a leash for safety purposes.
+To give your dog plenty of freedom to explore, choose a leash that is sturdy, comfortable, and the right size—it shouldn’t be too thick or thin for its frame.
 A 2-meter leash is the ideal length.

-The most efficient and compassionate method of training your dog is reward-based, and this is the secret to success.
-This entails ignoring undesired behavior in your dog and rewarding desired behavior (with treats, praise, or a toy).
+The most efficient and compassionate method of training your dog is reward-based, the secret to success.
+This entails ignoring undesired behaviour in your dog and rewarding desired behaviour (with treats, praise, or a toy).

 Because training sessions are fun, reward-based training enhances our bond with our dogs.